STAT545-UBC-students/hw02-rachlobay/titanic-exploration-html-md-Rmd-and-dataset/HW5-Titanic-exploration.md

 ##  "factor" "numeric"  "factor"  "factor"  "factor" "integer"  "factor"
 ```

 What can we conclude about the differences in output by using typeof and class?
-Well, for one thing, typeoffound all the variables to be integers and doubles.
+Well, for one thing, typeof found all the variables to be integers and doubles.
 On the other hand, class classified seven variables as factors that were classified as integers by using typeof.
 Finally, the two variables that typeof classified as doubles, which were age and fare, class classified as numeric.

 ## Explore individual variables